stanford-cs149/asst1/README_aarch64.md

 **What you need to do:**

-1. Compile and run the program mandelbrot ispc. __The ISPC compiler is currently configured to emit 8-wide AVX2 vector instructions.__  What is the maximum speedup you expect given what you know about these CPUs?
+1. Compile and run the program mandelbrot ispc by changing `avx2-i32x8` to `neon-i32x8` and `x86-64` to `aarch64` in the Makefile and then run make. __The ISPC compiler is currently configured to emit 8-wide Neon vector instructions.__  What is the maximum speedup you expect given what you know about these CPUs?
   Why might the number you observe be less than this ideal?
 (Hint:
   Consider the characteristics of the computation you are performing?